CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 ## What is the return value of `prompt`?

-- If user typed something in the text input field that'll be the return value with data type String, even if user typed numbers.
+- If user typed something in the text input field - that'll be the return value with data type String, even if user typed numbers.
 If user pressed "Cancel" button, then value'll be null.
+If user pressed "Ok" button but didn't type anytning then value'll be an empty string - ""